 If you are diving from a liveaboard, and your itinerary starts from the Male – no need to go anywhere.
 The boat representative will assist you directly to your liveaboard.

 Dec-Apr.
-During the northeast monsoon (known as the dry season which takes place between December till the end of April) trade winds originating in the subcontinent of India carry dry air towards the Maldives archipelago.
+During the northeast monsoon (known as the dry season which takes place between December till the end of April) trade winds originating in the subcontinent of India carry dry air toward the Maldives archipelago.
 It’s mostly sunny these days and no clouds.
 The ocean is calm and there’s almost no wind.